Growth hacking Facebook ads

 - Think about your target audience: What are their interests?
 What do they want to see?

-Datasine’s AI system, Pomegranate, has found that the general population favours images of warmer seasons, ones with vacation elements and plenty of nature that inspire relaxation.
+Datasine’s AI system, Connect, has found that the general population favours images of warmer seasons, ones with vacation elements and plenty of nature that inspire relaxation.
 More concrete features, like wood and structure, have less aesthetic appeal, on the other hand, so are better avoided.

 “This is because, as per The Attention Restoration Theory, even just images of nature improve attention in adults of all ages“ explains Jergan Callebaut, head of psychology at DataSine.